MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-managing-projects-with-jobs.md

 3. Choose the **Close** button to close the **Job Statistics** window.

 ## Handling Fixed Prices
- ADD INCLUDE<!--[!INCLUDE[demoname](includes/demoname_md.md)]--> has been contracted to set up conference rooms.
+ CRONUS has been contracted to set up conference rooms.
 As the project manager, Prakash wants a good overview of the tasks required for the job with the associated budgeted and incurred costs for each task.
 In addition, he wants to know the total contracted price for the job and the amount that has been invoiced to this point.
 He has reached an agreement with the customer regarding fixed pricing for the job.

 #### To manage fixed pricing in jobs